jburger/jburger.github.io/_posts/2016-11-04-fast-rest-api-azure.md

 ### 2. Google Firebase

 If you already have a website or mobile phone mockup that is devoid of data, and want to hydrate it with something you could lean on for a while, [firebase is worth a look](https://firebase.google.com).
-Heck, it might even be enough for production.
+Heck, it might even be enough for production, and you can scale this service up as required.

 - Realtime data events
 - SaaS solution